ngrx/platform/projects/ngrx.io/content/guide/component-store/lifecycle.md

 ## Setup

 Both lifecycle hooks are enabled by providing the ComponentStore through the `provideComponentStore()` function.
-This function registers the ComponentStore as a provider, and sets up a factory provider to instantiate the ComponentStore instance and run the implemented lifecycle hooks.
+This function registers the ComponentStore as a provider, sets up a factory provider to instantiate the ComponentStore instance, and calls the implemented lifecycle hooks.

 Currently, Angular provides initializer tokens in a few areas.
 The `APP_INITIALIZER` and `BOOTSTRAP_INITIALIZER` for application/bootstrap init logic, and the `ENVIRONMENT_INITIALIZER` for environment injector init logic.
 The `provideComponentStore()` mimics this behavior to run the lifecycle hooks.
 The function is required because there aren't any provided tokens at the component level injector to allow initialization tasks.